-- 5. Our values on professionalism, probity and people underpin and drive our work.
+6. Our values on professionalism, probity and people underpin and drive our work.
 The professionalism and expertise of our staff are vital to the success of the Commission.
 We will strive to help our staff develop and grow as professionals.
-In this regard, we are committed to encourage and help our staff realise their full potential through training, learning and sharing. - 6.
-The Commission will step into its 172nd anniversary in the year 2016.
-It has a long tradition of excellence and will seek to help the auditees add value through our independent, professional and quality audit services in the ensuing years. - 7.
-I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
+In this regard, various training programmes (including overseas training, national studies courses and in-house seminars) are provided to all levels of audit staff.
+We are committed to encouraging and helping our staff realise their full potential through training, learning and sharing.

+7. I am honoured to have been re-appointed as the Director of Audit to serve in the fifth-term Hong Kong Special Administrative Region Government.
+I would like to take this opportunity to acknowledge and thank the people I have been fortunate to work with.
+I wish to express appreciation for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past years.
 I would also like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
-Finally, I would like to express my heartfelt gratitude for the support I have received from all colleagues.
-Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earn the public's trust on our work.
+Finally, I would like to express my sincere thanks for the unfailing support I have received from all colleagues during the past five years.
+Their hard work, dedication and professionalism have enabled the Commission to deliver quality audit services.
+I look forward to their continued support in my current term of appointment in contributing to the improvement of public services.

-David Sun, BBS, JP Director of Audit July 2016
+David Sun, GBS, JP Director of Audit July 2017